Mary Jobe Akeley

 Mary Jobe Akeley (January 29, 1878 – January 19, 1966) was an American explorer, author, mountaineer, and photographer.
 She undertook expeditions in the Canadian Rockies and in the Belgian Congo.
 She worked at the American Museum of Natural History creating exhibits featuring taxidermy animals in realistic natural settings.
-She worked on behalf of conservation efforts, including being one of the first advocates for the creation of game preserves.
-She also founded Camp Mystic, an outdoor camp for girls.
+Akeley worked on behalf of conservation efforts, including advocating for the creation of game preserves.
+She founded Camp Mystic, an outdoor camp near Mystic, Connecticut, for girls.

 Biography

 Early life

 Akeley was born Mary Lenore Jobe on January 29, 1878, in Tappan, Harrison County, Ohio; the town was submerged below Tappan Lake in 1938.
 (Although several printed sources, including her death certificate, give Akeley's birth year as 1888, the 1880 census and records at the Bryn Mawr College Archives confirm the 1878 date.)
 Both of her parents were of English descent; her father was a veteran of the American Civil War.
-Jobe attended Scio College from 1893–1897, graduating with a bachelor's degree, after which she taught at the elementary and high school level in Uhrichsville, Ohio.
-She went on to study at Bryn Mawr College from 1901–1903, while teaching at Temple University (1902–1903).
-She taught history and civics at the normal school in Cortland, New York from 1903–1906, and then taught history at the Normal College of the City of New York (now Hunter College) from 1906–1916.
+Jobe attended Scio College from 1893 to 1897, graduating with a bachelor's degree, after which she taught at the elementary and high school level in Uhrichsville, Ohio.
+She went on to study at Bryn Mawr College from 1901 to 1903, while teaching at Temple University (1902–1903).
+She taught history and civics at the normal school in Cortland, New York from 1903 to 1906, and then taught history at the Normal College of the City of New York (now Hunter College) from 1906 to 1916.
 She earned a master's degree in History and English from Columbia University in 1909.

 During her time at Bryn Mawr, Jobe had her first opportunity to join a scientific expedition, joining a botanical expedition to the Selkirk Mountains in British Columbia.
 It was the first of many expeditions to the mountains of British Columbia.